sudarshan2401/tp/docs/DeveloperGuide.md

 The edit student command accepts:
 - Compulsory parameters
-  - Student index in the class
+  - Student's index in the class
-  - Class Name
+  - Class name of the student's class
 - At least one of these parameters
   - Name
   - Id